ColinChisholm/forestr/README.md

 _The project is in the very early stages of development.
 The codebase will be changing frequently.
 Currently this scripts below are aspirational ... so don't count on them being there.
 I list them because I want them, and I have some code that can be adapted to this package.
 One day they will all be here._

 # Forest Management Tools
-Operational and Strategic Forest Planning tools.
+Operational and Strategic Forest Planning tools (in development).

 ## Installation
 `remotes::install_github("cchisholm/forestr")`